BalbuenaJuan/validate-js/README.md

 validate-js
 ===========

-A simple visual form validation
+A simple validation visual for forms